viamrobotics/docs/docs/tutorials/how-to-configure-a-camera.md

 ## Introduction

-Cameras are a key component of many applications such as Computer Vision and SLAM, to name a few.
+[Cameras](/components/camera/) are a key component of many applications such as computer vision and SLAM, to name a few.
 This tutorial shows you how to connect a camera and how to calibrate it.

 ## Connect and configure a webcam